nim-lang/nif/doc/nim-gear2.md

 (ginst (proc Symbol .
 TypeVars Params ReturnType))
 ```

-Note that generic **type** instances are not stored in the nim-sem file separately.
+Note that generic **type** instances are not stored in the gear2 file separately.
 The reason is that duplicated type instances are harmless.